 MD Theatre Guide: "All of this was complimented by Sarah O’Halloran’s sound design, which used percussions and other items to fill the bare stage with the audience’s imagination.
 For example, as Mrs. Gibbs (Megan Anderson) and Mrs. Webb (Andrea Harris Smith) mimed feeding chickens, other actors pulled strings through plastic cups, and the theatre was filled with the sound of clucking."

 My first project with Mosaic Theater Company was a new play by Hanna Eady & Edward Mast.
 This intense two-hander was staged alley style, so I used a 6.2 configuration to create an immersive effect.
-We chose to use no sound within the scenes and to create dramatic sound and light compositions between the scenes to evoke the every present surveillance and violence of the police state.
+We chose to use no sound within the scenes and to create dramatic sound and light compositions between the scenes to evoke the ever present surveillance and violence of the police state

 Broadway World: “Like the acting and the words, the set by Colin K. Bills is a fine representation of the situation at large, with the audience split on both sides of the performance space on risers - which side are you on? - and the repair shop entrance with its overhead fencing, bars on windows emblematic of the brutal intractable barriers that been erected all around the region.
 His lights and Sarah O'Halloran's sound emphasize the sirens that can go off at any time.”